Comics : The Amazing Spider-Man: The Big Top Mystery

 David Kraft wrote the story.
 Is it lame?
 Well, technically yes.
 But look at the market it's targetting.
 For kids of that age, I think it's pretty well aimed.
 And for us adults, I guess we can always look at the pictures... because honestly, they're great!

+Yep.
+The artwork in this book is really top-rate.
+It would make the comic books of the era bow their heads in shame.
 Remember how in the 80's we saw the attention to detail in the comics drop, as the number of titles lifted.
 Many comics of the time completely dropped any pretense of drawing background inkwork, and basically became line drawings filled with flat colors.
 Go pull out your early issues of "Web of Spider-Man" if you don't remember what I'm talking about.

 A surprisingly pleasurable read.
 A tip O' the hat to the artistic team, and a well-earned four webs.